QED0711/mod_1_project/README.md

 #### 1. The effect of genre and visual enhancements on gross revenue (Quinn)

 We explore these two categorical features in our datasets.
 First, we make recommendations for how a hypothetical Microsoft Film Studios should direct funds based on popular genres.
-Second, we analyze the popularity and earning power of visually enhanced films within he last eight years, and suggest how Microsoft could use their proprietary media and interactive hardware can create unique content in the video streaming product space.
+Second, we analyze the popularity and earning power of visually enhanced films within the last eight years, and suggest how Microsoft could use their proprietary media and interactive hardware to create unique content in the video streaming product space.

 #### 2. Rating and popularity vs. profit (Joey)